W1ntrMut3/RedTeamReport/README.md

     - [ ] Create requests to the database for adding and removing engagements
     - [ ] Create requests to the database for adding and removing customers? -- might not need this tbh
     - [ ] Create requests to the database for adding and removing phases of engagements
+    - [ ] Add Foreign Keys to the database/create relations between data

 ### Frontend:
  - [ ] Create frontend web application